blark/aiodnsbrute/README.md

 # Async DNS Brute

-Brute force DNS domain names asynchronously
+A Python 3.5+ script that uses asyncio to brute force domain names asynchronously.

+## Speed

+*It's fast.* Benchmarks on small VPS hosts put around 100k DNS resoultions at 1.5-2mins.
+An amazon M3 box was used to make 1 mil requests in just over 3 minutes.
+Nothing has been optimized and I haven't even started looking into threading/multiprocessing...

 ### Warning

 This code is highly experimental, use at your own risk.
 There is lots of stuff that still hasn't been completed.
 But despite the very rough edges it works.

-The biggest issues at the moment is that there is absolutely no memory managemen, if you throw wordlist with 100m words at it on a box with 1gb of memory it will crash.
+The biggest issues at the moment is that there is absolutely no memory management, if you throw wordlist with 100m words at it on a box with 1gb of memory it will crash.
 Also, there is currently no handler for DNS timeouts, we just ignore them and keep moving... that will be fixed later.

 # Installation

 If you don't use `pipsi`, you're missing out.
 Here are [installation instructions](https://github.com/mitsuhiko/pipsi#readme).

-## Kali
+## Debian/Kali/Ubuntu

+The following should get you up and running.

     $ sudo apt-get install python3-pip
     $ sudo pip3 install virtualenv